 And finally, when Bombay Sapphire were looking to set up their brand home and distillery operations, they considered numerous sites before settling on the stunning surroundings of Laverstoke Mill, Hampshire.
 A former paper mill, sitting on the River Test, the dilapidated grade two listed buildings were definitely not the easy option however the finished experience is one of luxury, perfectly befitting to the brand.

-PSC can help with generating ideas and preparing funding applications.
-If you are interested in finding out more, please get in touch by emailing (firstname.lastname@example.org) or calling Richard Linington on 023 9248 1999 and follow us on Twitter.
+We can help you by carrying out option appraisals and market assessments to identify alternative uses for former industrial sites – from gravel pits through to coalmines and mills.
+If you are interested in finding out more, please get in touch by emailing (email@example.com) or calling Richard Linington on 023 9248 1999.